trimble-oss/devguide/content/innersource/innersource-roles.md

 ### Expectations of Owner

-- Works with the Architecture Review Board to ensure that this project's architecture direction is in line with the overall strategy and doesn't duplicate functionality available elsewhere
+- Works with the relevant project stakeholders to ensure that this project's architecture direction is in line with the overall strategy and doesn't duplicate functionality available elsewhere
 - Ensures that the InnerSource guidelines are applied to the project correctly.
 - Provides high-level business requirements and works with product owners, if relevant for this project, to ensure these requirements meet expected business outcomes.
 - Demonstrate excellent judgment, teamwork and ability to uphold development principles.